open-source-labs/Quell/quell-server/README.md

 - schema - the GraphQL schema you've defined using the graphql-JS library
 - redisPort - the port on which your Redis server is listening
-- cacheExpiration - number of seconds you want data to persist in the Redis cache, its set for 10 minutes.
+- cacheExpiration - number of seconds you want data to persist in the Redis cache, it's set to 10 minutes.

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries: